When traveling, regardless of state designation, you must maintain masking while indoors, physical distancing and frequent hand-washing.

 Domestic travel: Fully vaccinated adults or those who can show proof of recovery from a positive diagnosis of COVID-19 in the past three months, and who are also asymptomatic, do not need to test or quarantine following domestic travel.
 Fully vaccinated is defined as being two weeks past the second dose in a two-dose vaccine regimen.
 Please note that fully vaccinated travelers must monitor their health for 14 days after travel, and if they experience symptoms potentially consistent with COVID-19, they must self-isolate until clinical evaluation and COVID testing.
 They also must continue to adhere to all recommended protective measures including wearing a mask (and using job-specific personal protective equipment), maintaining physical distance, practicing hand hygiene, and avoiding crowds.
 The School requests that minors who travel with fully vaccinated adults do submit a negative COVID test to return to school.

 Fully vaccinated international travelers do not need to quarantine, but should test 3-5 days upon return.
-Unvaccinated children who travel with vaccinated adults will still need to quarantine and test as outline above.
+Unvaccinated children who travel with vaccinated adults will still need to quarantine and test as outlined above.

-Classroom layouts will be restructured to permit a minimum of six feet of distance between students.
+Classroom layouts will be restructured to permit a minimum of three feet of distance between students, six feet when eating.
 Classrooms will have fewer shared items, and when possible, each student will have their own individual set of supplies.
-In addition, student supplies and possessions will remain in their classrooms, as lockers will initially not be in use at the start of the year.
+In addition, student supplies and possessions will remain in their classrooms for lower school and be used in select situations for middle school where physical distancing can be maintained.

 The ventilation of each classroom was assessed this summer and plans are being implemented to increase the flow of outside air in every classroom.
 Air purification units are being added as necessary throughout the campus.